 Breach of contract in Florida employment agreements

-When either party breaches an employment agreement by violating the restrictions of the contract or infringing on the rights of the other party, a dispute can arise.
-We work to help limit the damage caused by a breach and work with both employers and employees to settle or litigate their employment law contract claim.
+When either party breaches an employment agreement by violating the terms of the contract or infringing on the rights of the other party, a dispute may arise.
+The firm works with clients (employers and employees) to help limit the damages caused by a breach, reach a resolution or litigate their employment law contract claim.

 Trust an experienced Florida employment attorney to represent you